altostra/type-validations/docs/reference/objectOf.md

 ```
 ### Strict validations

-A strict *object validation* test all the propertied specified by `propertySpec`,
+A strict *object validation* tests all the properties specified by `propertySpec`,
 just like a non-strict validation does, and also validated that an object does not
 have additional properties.
 In order to pass a strict validation an object must have all the specified properties,